Da-shou/DIM/README.md

 - The last actions can be printed on paper.

 For balance reasons that I am the sole judge of, this is made to only work on wired networks.
+As an added bonus, I am challenging myself to online write this entire program on a basic computer, directly from the game.